 Officers, Nominations and Elections

 Section 1.
-Titles and Terms of Office.
-The officers of this local consists of a President, two (2) Vice Presidents, a secretary, a Treasure and three (3) Head Shop Stewards.
-One Vice President and one Head Shop Steward shall be elected at each command station (National and Dulles).
+Titles, Terms of Office, and Board.
+The officers of the Union consist of a President, two (2) Vice Presidents, a Secretary, a Treasurer and three (3) Head Shop Stewards.
+One Vice President and one Head Shop Steward shall be elected at each station, National and Dulles.
 In addition, one Head Shop Steward shall be elected for Headquarters command.
-These eight (8) shall constitute the Executive Committee.
+These eight (8) shall constitute the Board.
 The President position shall be elected one month prior to any other elected officer position.
 These offices shall have a term of three (3) years.
 The President shall serve as the Executive Director.

 Section 2.
 Nominations.
-Nominations shall be made at regular or special meetings of the local.
+Nominations shall be made at regular or special meetings of the Union.
 At least fifteen (15) days advance notice to the membership shall be given prior to the nomination.
 A nominating committee may be appointed to make nominations, but whether or not such nominating committee is used, nominations shall be permitted from the floor at the nomination meeting.
-Nominations from the President position shall be held in November with the President assuming post on 1 December.
-Nominations for all other positions will be held in December with a posting of 1 January.
+Nominations from the President position shall be held in May with the President assuming post on 1 June.
+Nominations for all other positions will be held in June with a posting of 1 July.

 Section 3.
-Eligibility.
-To be eligible for office, a member must be in good standing in the police department for one (1) year and of good standing in Local 5004 for six (6) months immediately preceding the election.
+Eligibility for Elected Office.
+To be eligible for office, a member must be in good standing in the police department and the Union for one (1) year. the .
+Officers are eligible for elected office one (1) year after completion of their probationary period.

 Section 4.
 Conduct of Election.
-Executive Board and Committee members shall be elected by secret ballot vote.
-The balloting shall be conducted as to afforded all members a reasonable opportunity to vote, and may be conducted via electronic voting.
-At least fifteen days advanced notice shall be given to the membership prior to holding any election.
+Board members shall be elected by secret ballot vote.
+The balloting shall be conducted to afford all members a reasonable opportunity to vote, and may be conducted via electronic voting.
+At least fifteen(15) days advanced notice shall be given to the membership prior to holding any election.
 The candidate receiving the most votes shall be elected.
+Should any election result in a tie, with all else being equal, the candidate with the most seniority within MWAA as a sworn police officer will be elected.

 Section 5.
-Conduct of Elected Officials.
-Elected officials shall conduct themselves in a manner that does not reflect negatively upon the union.
-Not withstanding the above, at no time will an official be removed from office without cause unless approved by the Executive Committee.
-If the Executive Committee is unable to make a decision the membership will vote to decide the issue.
-The recall vote shall take place within fifteen days at a special recall vote hearing.
+Conduct of Elected Officers.
+Elected officers shall conduct themselves in a manner that does not reflect negatively upon the Union.
+Not withstanding the above, at no time will an officer be removed from office without cause unless approved by the Executive Board.
+If the Executive Board is unable to make a decision, the membership will vote to decide the issue.
+The recall vote shall take place within fifteen (15) days at a special recall vote hearing.

 Section 6.
 Vacancies.
-Vacancies in office shall be filled for the remainder of the term by vote of the Executive Committee.
+Vacancies in office shall be filled for the remainder of the term by vote of the Executive Board.

 ARTICLE VII

-Duties of Officers and Executive Board/Committee
+Duties of Officers and Board/Committee

 Section 1.
 President.
-The President shall:
+The President:

-A. Be the chief operating officer of the local and shall direct the day-to-day officers of the local.
+A. Shall be the chief operating officer and shall direct the day-to-day officers of the Union.

+B. Shall be the primary liaison for Command Staff at the rank of Deputy Chief and above.

-B. Preside at all meetings of the local union.
+C. Shall preside at all meetings of the Union.

-C. Appoint all standing committees and all special committees of the local, subject to the approval of the Executive Committee.
+D. Shall appoint all standing committees and all special committees of the Union, subject to the approval of the Executive Committee.

-D. If logistically possible, countersign for all funds drawn against the local in excess of $500.00.
+E. All funds drawn against the local in excess of $500.00 requires the signature or an electronic approval.

-E. Report periodically to the membership regarding the progress and standing of the local and regarding the President’s official acts.
+F. Shall report periodically to the membership regarding the progress and standing of the Union’s activities.

 Section 2.
 First Vice President.
-The position of First Vice President shall alternate between the commands at each election.
+The position of First Vice President shall alternate between the stations at each election.
 The First Vice President shall:

-A. Assist the President in the work of the President’s office.
+A. Shall assist the President with the duties of office.